Crested penguin: Taxonomy

-The Chatham Islands Eudyptes warhami is known only from subfossil bones, and became extinct shortly following human colonisation of the Chatham Islands.
+Eudyptes warhami is known only from subfossil bones, and became extinct shortly following human colonisation of the Chatham Islands.
 This genetically-distinct species was relatively large, with a thin, slim and low bill.
-(T.L.
-Cole et al. (2019) Mol.
-Biol.
-Evol.)

 Evolution

 Mitochondrial and nuclear DNA evidence suggests that the crested penguins split from the ancestors of their closest living relative, the yellow-eyed penguin, in the mid-Miocene around 15 million years ago, before splitting into separate species around 8 million years ago in the late Miocene.

 A fossil penguin genus, Madrynornis, has been identified as the closest known relative of the crested penguins.
 Found in late Miocene deposits dated to about 10 million years ago, it must have separated from the crested penguins around 12 million years ago.
 Given that the head ornamentation by yellow filoplumes seems plesiomorphic for the Eudyptes-Megadyptes lineage, Madrynornis probably had them too.

+Extant Species

 Description

 The crested penguins are all similar in appearance, having sharply delineated black and white plumage with red beaks and prominent yellow crests.
 Their calls are more complex than those of other species, with several phrases of differing lengths.
 The royal penguin (mostly) has a white face, while other species have black faces.